Stop the Flip-Flop: Context-Preserving Verification for Fast Revocable Diffusion Decoding: Experiment

 \textbf{Metrics.} To evaluate the effectiveness and efficiency of our approach, we utilise three primary metrics: Acc., Steps, and Speed.
 For performance assessment, we report standard accuracy on mathematical reasoning benchmarks and the pass@1 rate for code generation tasks.
+Under deterministic decoding, these scores are computed from a single run over the full benchmark split.
 Efficiency is quantified by tracking the average number of decoding steps required per sample across the entire dataset.
 Finally, we measure relative speedup by calculating the ratio of the total inference time: specifically, the total runtime of standard greedy decoding divided by the total runtime of the parallel diffusion decoding methods.

-To characterise flip--flop behaviour, we additionally report: (1) No.~Total ReMask, the total number of ReMask operations; (2) No.~Eff.~ReMask, the number of effective ReMask operations where the token after re-unmasking differs from that before re-masking; and (3) Ratio $:= \text{No.~Eff.~ReMask} / \text{No.~Total ReMask}$.\footnote{ For \textsc{COVER}, we treat \textsc{Replace} operations as effective since they modify the previously assigned token.
-Accordingly, for \textsc{COVER} the denominator of Ratio is \#ReMask $+$ \#Replace. } The remaining re-masking operations are ineffective and correspond to flip--flop events (Section~\ref{sec:flipflop}).
+To characterise flip--flop behaviour, we additionally report revision-level statistics: (1) No.~Total Revision, the total number of revision operations; (2) No.~Eff.~Revision, the number of effective revisions that change the assigned token; and (3) Effective Revision Ratio $:= \text{No.~Eff.~Revision} / \text{No.~Total Revision}$.\footnote{ For Saber and WINO, revisions correspond to \textsc{ReMask} operations.
+For \textsc{COVER}, revisions include both \textsc{ReMask} and \textsc{Replace}; \textsc{Replace} is counted as effective because it modifies the previously assigned token in place. } The remaining ineffective revisions correspond to flip--flop events (Section~\ref{sec:flipflop}).

 \textbf{Baselines.} We evaluate our approach relative to standard greedy diffusion decoding and two training free revocable parallel diffusion decoding baselines, WINO~\footnote{ WINO:\url{https://github.com/Feng-Hong/WINO-DLLM}}~\citep{hong2025wide} and Saber~\footnote{Saber: \url{https://github.com/zhaoyMa/Saber}} \citep{dong2025saber}.
 For both baselines, we use the authors' original implementations and evaluate them under the same experimental settings as ours for a fair comparison.